AlexGustafsson/homebridge-wol/README.md

 ***

-> Hey you!
-Yes you!
-Would you like to help test the new version of homebridge-wol to ensure stability?
-Your help is needed.
-Head over [here](https://github.com/AlexGustafsson/homebridge-wol/issues/13) to start.
-Thank you!
+> Hello!
+The long-overdue launch of the new homebridge-wol is upon us.
+If you've been using the package before, re-read this document to make sure you're up to date on breaking changes etc.

 ### Setting up